 According to TLS providers, the gap in staff capacity shown in Figures 2 and 3 reflects the lack of financial resources to hire and support sufficient attorneys and other staff.
-TLS providers reported that funding one-time federal has now waned.
-T fluctuation, combi funding streams average for organizations to effective legal aid programs.
+TLS providers reported that funding increased dramatically during the pandemic with one-time federal grants but that this support has now waned.
+TLS providers reported that this fluctuation, combined with the limited dedicated funding streams available for TLS, has made it hard for organizations to build durable, well-staffed and effective legal aid programs.